demanasta/GNSS_nets/README.md

 # Plot GNSS Networks in Greece
-plot all continuous an campaign GNSS networks processing at DSO automated platform and campaign networks.
+This repository includes bash scripts that use [Generic Tool Maps (Wessel et al., 2013)](http://gmt.soest.hawaii.edu/projects/gmt) to plot all continuous and campaign GNSS networks processed at DSO automated platform and campaign networks.
+Also a new script added to plot metadata from a MySQL, processed and unprocessed stations from a network, rms and baselined formed for the data processing.

 #configuration files
 1. dbparameters